undertrox/orihimeMod/Readme.md

 How to add a keybind
 --
+1. Right click on any button or checkbox
+2. Click add Keybind
+3. Input the Keybind and click save

+How to add a keybind (before version 0.1.5)
+--
 1. If you just downloaded this software, start it once and close it again, so the config file will be generated.
 After that, you will find a file called `orihimeKeybinds.cfg` in the same folder the jar file is in.